ronnyhota/Oscar-Leading-Actress-API/README.md

 ## What Does This Do?

-**The Problem:** You want to quickly find out who won the Best Actress Oscar in a specific year without searching through long lists online.
+**The Problem:** You want to quickly find out who won the Best Actress Oscar in a specific year (between 2010 and 2025) without searching through long lists online.

 **The Solution:** This app lets you type in an actress's name and instantly get back which movie she won for and what year.
 It's fast and easy to use!